-- FD/LG Handbook 2.4.2C LG (c) Conduct a second physical inspection and visual sweep of the vehicle to ensure that no child is left in the vehicle; and - FD/LG Handbook 2.4.2D LG (d) Sign, date and record the transportation log immediately, verifying that all children were accounted for, and that the log is complete.
+- FD/LF Handbook 2.4.2C LG (c) Conduct a second physical inspection and visual sweep of the vehicle to ensure that no child is left in the vehicle; and - FD/LF Handbook 2.4.2D LG (d) Sign, date and record the transportation log immediately, verifying that all children were accounted for, and that the log is complete.

-FD/LG Handbook 2.4.3 3.
-Emergency Care Plans Child care personnel must have possession of emergency medical consent and contact information for the parent or legal guardian of each child being transported by vehicle or on foot while away from the home.
-A. When transporting children with chronic medical conditions (such as asthma, diabetes or seizures), their emergency care plans and supplies or medication
+3. Emergency Care Plans

+Child care personnel must have possession of emergency medical consent and contact information for the parent or legal guardian of each child being transported by vehicle or on foot while away from the home.

-- diabetes or seizures), their emergency care plans and supplies or medication must be in the possession of child care personnel on the field trip and inaccessible to the children.
-A designated child care personnel in the vehicle or on the field trip must be trained to recognize and respond appropriately to the medical emergency per medication training requirements in section 7.24, J. - B. Each child with an allergy should have a written emergency care plan that includes: - Instructions regarding the allergen to which the child is allergic and steps to be taken to avoid that allergen; - A detailed treatment plan to be implemented in the event of an allergic reaction, including the names, doses, and methods of prompt administration of any medications. - 3.
-Specific symptoms that would indicate the need to administer one or more medications. - C. Based on the child's emergency care plan, provided by the parent/legal guardian or physician, and prior to caring for the child, child care personnel should implement measures for preventing exposure to specific allergen(s) to which the child is allergic and recognizing the symptoms of an allergic reaction. - D. Child care personnel shall notify parents/guardians immediately of any Isuspected allergic reactions, as well as the ingestion of or contact with the problem allergen even if a reaction did not occur.
+- A. When transporting children with chronic medical conditions (such as asthma, diabetes or seizures), their emergency care plans and supplies or medication must be in the possession of child care personnel on the field trip and inaccessible to the children.
+A designated child care personnel in the vehicle or on the field trip must be trained to recognize and respond appropriately to the medical emergency per medication training requirements in section 7.24, J. - B. Each child with an allergy should have a written emergency care plan that includes: - 1.
+Instructions regarding the allergen to which the child is allergic and steps to be taken to avoid that allergen; - 2.
+A detailed treatment plan to be implemented in the event of an allergic reaction, including the names, doses, and methods of prompt administration of any medications. - 3.
+Specific symptoms that would indicate the need to administer one or more medications. - C. Based on the child's emergency care plan, provided by the parent/legal guardian or physician, and prior to caring for the child, child care personnel should implement measures for preventing exposure to specific allergen(s) to which the child is allergic and recognizing the symptoms of an allergic reaction. - D. Child care personnel shall notify parents/guardians immediately of any suspected allergic reactions, as well as the ingestion of or contact with the problem allergen even if a reaction did not occur.
 Child care personnel shall contact 911 immediately whenever epinephrine has been administered.